gsilva00/PFL-Project2/README.md

 ### Game Configuration Representation

 The game configuration is represented by a compound term named game_config.
 It holds, 5 variables, namely: **Width, Length, Player1Name-Player1Level, Player2Name-Player2Level, FirstPlayerChoice**.

-- The Width and Length are used to initialize the gamming board inside `initial_state`, using `init_board`.
+- The Width and Length are used to initialize the game board inside `initial_state`, using `init_board`.

 - The last variable, FirstPlayerChoice, is used to store the player who will play the first turn of the game, which is decided by the user by input.

 > If gamemode is H/H, then the user must choose which player plays first.
 Otherwise, if only one human player plays, then it automatically has the first turn.
 In PC/PC, first PC plays the first turn.

 - The remaining 2 variables are tuples that represent the 2 players.
 Each tuple has 2 elements: the player name, selectable if its a human player, and the player level, which represents the type of player and it can be `human, easy (Computer Bot) or hard (Computer Bot)`.
 Besides this, we use the name of the players to print the start of the game inside `initial_state`.

-**The content of game_config will be passed directly or inderectly to game_state by the initial_state predicate.**
+**The content of game_config will be passed directly or indirectly to game_state by the initial_state predicate.**

 ### Internal Game State Representation